isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution2728.md

 ---
-title: BIZ FNB DIGITAL ORDERING - BIZ FNB V3.5 Basic
+title: MetroERP Version 1.0 - MetroERP Sales & Inventory Management System (15 Users, PEPPOL-Included)
 permalink: /productivity-solutions-grant/solutionrepo/solution2728
 ---

 ### Description

-CooBiz IT's BIZ FNB Digital Ordering solution is an easy to use in-store ordering system for F&B businesses.
-This solution will enable F&B businesses to streamline their operations and reduce their queue time.
-The API is in place to make it possible to further integrate and synchronize to solutions like Point-of-sale system ,HR, CRM and Accounting software without the hassle of manual data entry
+MetroERP is a cloud Inventory and Sales Management solution which makes it easier for SME's to manage, track and report on all their sales, purchases, inventory movements and warehouse operations.
+It is highly customisable to the user and has powerful reporting features built-in.
+Accessible from any internet browser and designed with a mobile friendly interface.

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/Coobiz_Biz_Fnb_20210467_Desensitised_Annex_3_Part_3.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+Click <a href='https://www.gobusiness.gov.sg/images/psg/Metro_ERP_20210373_Desensitised_Annex_3_Part_2.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.

 ### Eligibility Criteria